Updated April 2025

 Corner crop

-Sharpness: The Zeiss 35/1.4 is sharp corner-to-corner even at f/1.4.
-Instead of analyzing test shots, here’s a sample at f/1.4 with a corner crop:
+The Zeiss 35/1.4 is sharp corner-to-corner even at f/1.4.
+I no longer own this lens and never did controlled sharpness tests, but here’s a sample at f/1.4 with a corner crop:

 Zeiss 35/1.4 @f/1.4, Leica M10